 a.
 New Chemical Entities;

 d.
 New forms of a known substance such as;

 Salts, Ethers and Esters; Polymorphs; Solvates, including hydrates; Clathrates; Stereoisomers; Enantiomers; Metabolites and pro-drugs; Conjugates; Pure forms; Particle size; Isomers and mixtures thereof; Complexes; Derivatives of known substance; and

 II.
 Claims for process/method of manufacturing;

 III.
-Claims related to new property, new use of known substance or use claims, including second indications;
+Claims related to a new property, new use of a known substance or use claims, including second indications;

 IV.
-Claims for method of treatment and/or diagnosis of human beings and animals;
+Claims for a method of treatment and/or diagnosis of human beings and animals;

 V. Claims related to selection inventions.

 Assessment of Novelty, Inventive Step, and Industrial applicability